ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_1_Eng.md

 ##### Description

 This is an alias of the NUMERIC data type.
 However, when precision and scale are not defined, they are the same as for the FLOAT data type.
+The FLOAT data type is rounded to the 39th digit.

 #### NUMERIC